komm.LempelZiv78Code

 (ArrayLike

-) –The sequence of symbols to be encoded.
-Must be a 1D-array with elements in $[0:S)$ (where $S$ is the source cardinality of the code).
+) –The sequence of source symbols to be encoded.
+Must be a 1D-array with elements in $\mathcal{X}$.

 Returns: